syncfusion/blazor-docs/src/buttons/check-box/how-to/name-and-value-in-form-submit.md

----
-title: "Name and Value in form submit"
-component: "CheckBox"
-description: "CheckBox how to section, name and value in form submit, and customization of CheckBox appearance, frame & check icon."
----

 # Name and Value in form submit

 The name attribute of the CheckBox is used to group Checkboxes.
 When the Checkboxes are grouped in form, the checked items value attribute